LaunchCodeEducation/cheatsheets/thymeleaf/README.md

 ## Expressions

-Thymeleaf works based on many expressions, thymeleaf has different expression syntax other than the traditional `${variablename.propertyname}` syntax, namely:
+Thymeleaf works based on many expressions, Thymeleaf has different expression syntax other than the traditional `${variablename.propertyname}` syntax, namely:

 * `${message.in.proprties.file}` similar to the **i18n** resolver in **JSF**, this expressions will look for the value provided in the localization properties files provided to the application.
 Example: `<p th:text="${brand.name}">Brand Name</p>`, when using spring it will use the `MessageSource` of spring
 * `${variable}`: This is the variables expression, if your expression should evaluate to a variable or you have a variable in your `model` as an attribute, you must use this expression to access it, other expressions are used for different purposes and may not functional correctly with variables, example:
 `<span th:text="${today}">13 february 2011</span>`

-* Thymeleaf provides some predefined variables that can be accessed using the `${#variableName}` syntaxt and they are:
+* Thymeleaf provides some predefined variables that can be accessed using the `${#variableName}` syntax and they are:

 1. `#ctx` : the context object.
 2. `#vars`: the context variables .